Developing iOS Apps Using VIPER: 3 Years Later

 • Entity refers to the actual models.

-• Router (also commonly referd to as Wireframe) handles navigation logic, initializes and sets up the Router/Presenter/View/Interactor communication.
+• Router (also commonly referred to as Wireframe) handles navigation logic, initializes and sets up the Router/Presenter/View/Interactor communication.

 Where we started

-There are a bunch of great posts on the web which talk about the VIPER architecture for iOS apps.
-Truth be told, a lot of them don’t go into real detail about how to implement this architecture in real-life.
+There are a bunch of great posts on the web that talk about the VIPER architecture for iOS apps.
+Many don’t go into accurate detail about how to implement this architecture in real life.

-When we started out with VIPER, we tried a couple of different approaches on real-life projects.
-This allowed us to quickly figure out what works and what doesn’t.
-Here are some of the approaches we tried that didn’t end up feasible:
+When we started with VIPER, we tried a couple of different approaches on real-life projects.
+This allowed us to figure out what works and what doesn’t quickly.
+Here are some of the methods we tried that didn’t end up feasible:

 • one master router that handles navigation throughout the whole app